syncfusion-content/asp.netwebforms-docs/aspnet/Maps/User-Interaction.md

 ##  By using Position

 Depending on the latitude and longitude, you can zoom the Map to the exact position.
-All locations are considered as latitude and longitude values and the exact location is considered as map coordinates.
+All locations are considered as latitude and longitude values and the exact location is considered as Map coordinates.

 The navigateTo is a method defined that allows you to zoom the Map control to the given location.
 This method contains three attributes as follows.